 Instructions

-- In a large bowl, beat brown sugar, shortening, molasses, and egg until combined.
-Stir in remaining ingredients.
+- In a large bowl, beat brown sugar, shortening, molasses, and egg on a MED LOW speed until combined.

 - Bake for 13-16 minutes until just set and cookies appear dry and cracked.

-- Remove from baking sheet to cooling rack
+- Remove cookies from the baking sheet to a cooling rack.

 Want to save this recipe for later?
 Click the heart in the bottom right corner to save to your own recipe box!